 and the German Society of Cinematographers (BVK).

 After shooting several prize winning shorts and two feature films which premiered both at the 63rd Berlin Film Festival he went to Mexico to shoot his debut feature film "Los Ángeles" directed by Damian John Harper, which celebrated its world premiere at the 64th Berlinale Forum and won among others the LA Muse Award at LA Film Fest, the First Steps Award and Best Debut Feature at Film Festival Guadalajara FICG.
 The film was also presented at Plus Camerimage in the European Panorama.
-The latest feature "24 Weeks" directed by Anne Zohra Berrached was presented in Competition at the 66th Berlinale and won the Lola in Silver at the 67th German Film Awards.
+The feature "24 Weeks" directed by Anne Zohra Berrached was presented in Competition at the 66th Berlinale and won the Lola in Silver at the 67th German Film Awards.